gmboowa/rMAP-2.0/README.md

 ## Offline use & data sovereignty

 rMAP-2.0 is designed to support **data sovereignty** by allowing analyses to run fully on-premises (workstation or HPC) with local inputs & local outputs—no data upload is required by the workflow.
-All results, intermediate files, and the final consolidated HTML report are written to your local/project storage under the Cromwell execution directories.
+All results, intermediate files & the final consolidated HTML report are written to your local/project storage under the Cromwell execution directories.

 rMAP-2.0 uses Docker containers for tool standardization.
 After the first successful container pull, images are cached locally, so subsequent runs can proceed offline (provided the required images are already present on the machine/cluster).